 And, if you thought you’d have to wait for flying armbars until later on, you were wrong.
 Right off the bat, you get a few top-notch setups.
 What’s best is that they start off single leg attacks by your opponent, making them the perfect unexpected counter.

 DVD 2 – Crazy Armbar Setups

 The second DVD goes into counter-attack territory.
 Here, Renato demonstrates a few great ways to counter different positions with armbars.
 There are options to counter sleeve grips, hip frames, and a very very cool switch armbar.
-As the volume progresses, Renato goes into the arm drag as a means to getting armbars.
+As the volume progresses, Renato goes into the arm drag as a means of getting armbars.

-What really makes this DVD stand out from others is that it offers direct submission option of the armbar itself.
+What really makes this DVD stand out from others is that it offers a direct submission option of the armbar itself.
 And they’re nothing like ordinary subs.
 For example, one is a really wicked forearm slicer that’ll destroy your opposition.
 In terms of innovative concepts, Renato takes the armbar a lot further than any other grappler.
-He, for example, likes to use a shoulder trap system to make armbars inevitable.
+He, for example, likes to use a shoulder-trap system to make armbars inevitable.

 DVD 3 – Even Crazier Armbar Setups

 As you’d expect, Renato progressively gets into crazier and crazier territories.
 Flying armbars are the mark of volume # 3 and there’s no holding back.
 Here, the flying armbar setups are all about offense, though.
 There are three in total, with the second one, a flying armbar from the cross collar grips standing out in particular.